 6..
 Let’s conclude.

-From the passages in Lev.
-10:1-3 and 2 Samuel 6:6-7 (and Joshua 7:25), and Ananias’s and Sapphira’s judgment, including the case of Herod Agrippa I, it is clear that Ananias and Sapphira still lived within the Old Covenant.
+From the four passages about (1) Aaron’s son (Lev.
+10:1-3), (2) Uzzah (2 Samuel 6:6-7), (3) Ananias and Sapphira, and (4) Herod Agrippa I (Acts 12:20-23), it is clear that Ananias and Sapphira still lived within the Old Sinai Covenant with its curses baked in (Deut.
+28).
 Yes, Peter stood squarely within the New Covenant, but Ananias and Sapphira were judged by the standards of the obsolete Old (Heb.
-8-10).
+8-10 teaches it is obsolete).
 The parallels between the four cases are too obvious to miss.

 How does this post help me to know God better?

-During the New Covenant dispensation, which is different from the old, God is willing to show mercy on mercy for people who make mistakes.
+During the New Covenant, which is different from the old Sinai covenant, God is willing to show mercy on top of mercy for people who make mistakes.

-Yes, God is just and he does get angry at sin, but he does not (yet) express his judgment and wrath by striking people down in the era of the New Covenant.
+Yes, God is just and he does get angry at sin, but he does not (yet) express his judgment and wrath by striking people down who live within the New Covenant.
 It is imperative that we interpret this whole episode in light of the differences between the New and Old Covenants.
 Ananias and Sapphira still lived in the Old.
 Thankfully we live in the New, and all of humanity benefits from this covenant, as well, whether it realizes this or not.
 But make no mistake.
-Judgment is coming, and he will punish all who walk unrighteously over throughout their lives and refuse to repent. .
+Judgment is coming, and he will punish all who walk unrighteously throughout their lives and refuse to repent. .

 Written by James Malcolm